SchnitzelKingKong/carbon-flux-prediction/1_DatasetCharacteristics/Project_overview_2025_11_25.md

 - **Feature distributions:**
     - Biovolume data is close to log normally distributed - many outliers and extreme values in upper depth layers
     - Increasingly higher mean biovolume in larger size classes (nromalize to size class width?)
-    - Upper edge (firstd depth bins) is ecologically important and often has high biovolumes (phytoplankton blooms) -> needs to be well represented
+    - Upper edge (first depth bins) is ecologically important and often has high biovolumes (phytoplankton blooms) -> needs to be well represented
         - padding?

 - **Correlations:**